 Of course, edge computing resources can be balanced with cloud systems for more data-intensive processes that aren’t as affected by data transfer delays.

-Edge Computing and Cloud Computing
+Edge Computing and Cloud Computing Working Together

-The title of this post is a bit of a misnomer in the sense that there is little competition between edge computing and cloud computing at the moment.
+Despite their similarity in names, there is little competition between edge computing and cloud computing at the moment.
 For the foreseeable future, businesses will rely on both to stay ahead of the latest technological developments.
 That’s because the two technologies are intended to solve two distinct problems.

-Los Angeles IT Support
+A Los Angeles IT Support Company

 Is your organization interested in exploring the possibilities edge computing can open up for your operations?
 Or are you still planning your cloud migration?
 Either way, the experts at Be Structured are here to help your Los Angeles business achieve your true technological potential.
-Contact our team today to start developing your IT roadmap for the future.
+Contact our team today to start developing your IT road map for the future.